Kimberlee97/tp/docs/UserGuide.md

 ### Adding a person: `add`

-Adds a person to the address book.
+This is the core functionality of Homey that allows it to be your one-stop manager assistant, adding contacts.
+Use this feature whenever you want to add new contacts into Homey.

-Format: `add n/NAME p/PHONE_NUMBER e/EMAIL a/ADDRESS s/TRANSACTION_STAGE [rm/REMARK] [r/RELATION] [t/TAG] [m/MEETING]…​`
+**Format:** `add n/NAME p/PHONE_NUMBER e/EMAIL a/ADDRESS s/TRANSACTION_STAGE [rm/REMARK] [r/RELATION] [t/TAG] [m/MEETING]…​`

+**How it works:**
+Each contact will contain the following details:
+* Name
+* Phone number
+* Email
+* Address
+* Relation: client or vendor
+* Transaction stage: prospect, negotiating or closed
+* [optional] Remark
+* [optional] Tags
+* [optional] Next meeting date & time in **YYYY-MM-DD HH:mm** `24-HOUR` format.

+The relation and transaction stage fields help you as a property agent better manage and categorise your contacts.
+The meeting field allows you to log client appointments, property viewings, or consultations, helping you to stay organised.

 If you forget to input any of the compulsory fields, the system will prompt you for the required inputs.
 To abort the command during this stage, input `cancel`.

 <box type="tip" seamless>